jonvez/jobs-app/README.md

 ### Using the app

-**As an Admin:** Click register to set up an account.
+**As an Admin:** Click 'Register' to set up an account.
 Currently anybody can do this; in the real world, of course, admin access would be managed.

 1. Create a candidate.